programminghistorian/ph-submissions/lessons/intro-to-ar-development.md

 {% include figure.html src="../images/ar-dev-16.png" caption="Vuforia's augmentability rating for the book cover." %}

 The yellow markers represent the areas in the image that your application will use to determine if it is looking at the proper image target.
-If you notice that Vuforia is tracking unstable elements in your image (e.g. shadow, person, etc.), then you will need to re-edit or choose another the image.
+If you notice that Vuforia is tracking unstable elements in your image (e.g. shadow, person, etc.), then you will need to re-edit or choose a different image.

 If your image is given a good augmentability rating (anything between 2-5 stars should work), select your image and click "Download Dataset."
 In the dialogue box that pops up, select "Unity Editor."
 Click "Download" and save the Unity package to an appropriate location.